jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Humans play the Game of Life.
 Most of the time we play it with tools, but that is the only difference.
 It's the same game for us as it is for oak trees, bacteria, giraffes, and raccoons in an urban jungle.

-The game has no stories, heroes, or villains.
-No audiences, judges, or second-chances.
+Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
+No audiences, judges, or second chances.

 All lifeforms just go to work every day.
 Sometimes finding a niche in a healthy ecosystem.
 Sometimes not.
+And this has worked for billions of years.

-The laws of physics, chemistry, and geology always reign.
+Because, in truth, the laws of physics, chemistry, and geology are what reign.
 They interact to create an emergent game board.
-Entropy wears down homes, spoils food, and effectively puts timers on everyone's existence.
-Through these laws, life continually assembles matter into new creatures, each with a slight variation.
-Then natural selection determines which offspring best integrate into the ecosystem of producers, grazers, predators, decomposers, and testers to represent life's future in the environment.
+Life exists in this the environment while entropy wears down homes, spoils food, and effectively puts timers on everyone's existence.

+Yet, life uses these same natural laws to continually assemble matter into new creatures.
+Because each has a slight variation, natural selection determines which offspring best integrate into the ecosystem of producers, grazers, predators, decomposers, and testers to represent life on Earth.

 Our game is different because of our minds.

 We have mythological, philosophical, scientific interpretations of life's reality that create artificial selection pressures.
 Sometimes these pressures liberate and advance life on the gameboard.
 Sometimes they exploit and degrade.

-The frameworks that help us adopt better tools based on our current conditions, survive.
+The frameworks that help us adopt better tools based on our current conditions survive.
 The frameworks that prevent adaptation—those frameworks die, and often take their believers with them.

 In real-time it is hard to tell which is which.

 To teach us the difference, let's experience how life plays the game.
-By only sensing water, seeing motion, following instinct, lifeforms still keep raising offspring, passing the torch, and winning the game.
-Experiencing life's journey reveals its rules, realities, and equirements to us as we seek the realization of our technological identity inside our newfound technological ecosystem.
+By only sensing water, seeing motion, following instinct, lifeforms can make an ecosystem, raise offspring, pass the torch, and win the game.

+Experiencing life's journey without heroes or villains, news updates, or philosophical judgements reveals the game's rules, realities, and requirements.

+Note this as you read each word.
+Life is under no obligation to you.
+You like narratives, statistics, and familiar stories.
+Entropy does not care.
+So life cannot care.
+Realizing our technological identity comes by accepting the sharp, beating, nearly random nature of life.

+Build fast.
+Good.

+Build faster.
+Better.

+Build slow.
+Get challenged.

+Build no more.
+Get replaced.

 <!-- - should note interactions/teamwork/collaborations more.
 - should note "looking/going to work" mindset. -->